Attack on the Online International News Network: Arrest

 Arrests were made a full year after the murder.
 The two arrested men were brought to a press conference presented by Sarfaraz Bugti, who is the provincial home minister in Balochistan.
 Bugti announced their affiliation with the Balochistan Liberation Army, who are secessionists, played a tape of their confession, and also accused the suspects of killing Habib Jalib Baloch, leader of the Balochistan National Party, in 2010.
 In all the suspects were accused by Bugti of killing 27 people.
 The suspects were identified by Bugti as Shafqat Ali Rohdini, also known as Naveed, from Khuzdar and Mohammad Ibrahieem, a.k.a.
 Shah Jee, from Quetta.

 Shafqat Ali Rohdini, confessed that he was working for Balochistan Liberation Army (BLA) since 2000.
 He claimed that he was ordered to kill Irshad Mastoi by Aslam Baloch alias Achu.
 Aslam Baloch was one of the leader of BLA.

 Irshad Mastoi

-Personal background

 Irshad Mastoi, also known as Arshad Mustoi was originally from the city of Jacobabad.
 He was a father to three children that were all under the age of four at the time of his death.
 He was 34 at the time he was murdered and is buried in the cemetery known as Numaish Ground in Jacobabad.